leiwanglsu/geog4057/Lectures/ArcGIS API for Python.md

 - If the optional arguments are used, you are using an anonymous login to ArcGIS Online
 - Without credential, you have limited access to the ArcGIS Online resources
 - Alternative ways to authenticate your user credentials are provided
-- One useful alternative is the connect using pro authentication, with ArcGIS Pro installed locally and running concurrently
+- One useful alternative is the connect using pro authentication, with ArcGIS Pro installed locally and running concurrently, known as the pro authentication scheme.

 ```python
 from arcgis.gis import GIS